jmichault/flash_cc2531-dok/en/index.md

 If you get a lot of lines then you have to change nutrition block.

 ## I want to connect more than 15 periphery
-We read in various places that the key _CC2531_ can only handle 15 maximum devices.
+We read in different locations that the key  _CC2531_  can only handle 15 maximum appliances.
+ In fact, the standard firmware of this key has a limit of 15 direct links.
+But if one of these connections is  _zigbee_  router  ( and most devices work as a router, that is, for example, the case of  _Philips Hue_  bulbs and  _Ikea TRÅDFRI_  bulb ), then the  _CC2531_  can manage the Devices behind this router, and those behind the router connected to this router ...
-In fact, the limit for _CC2531_ is much higher.
+In fact, the limit for the  _CC2531_  is much higher.
+And if one day you exceed more than 50 devices on your  _zigbee_  Network, investing in a more expensive coordinator will be just a small part of your budget.
 Also note that the protocol  _zigbee_  limits the number of direct links to 32th.
+Regardless of your coordinator  _zigbee_, it will not be possible to connect to more than 32 peripherals.

 ## My key has its red LED that illuminates.
 It happens that the key deprograms, either due to the environment loaded by parasites or due to poor nutrition.

-1. Check your nutrition block (° 1 ° 1
+1. Check your nutrition block